Italian, Spanish debt premia fall to lowest since mid-2011

 "Investors are asking themselves: why should I invest in Germany when I get double the yield in Italy or Spain?"

-Low volumes after the Christmas and new year holidays exacerbated price moves.

-The numbers helped drive the yield premium for Spanish 10-year bonds over Bunds 18 basis points lower to 205 bps.
-The Italian/German yield spread shrank 12 bps to 204 bps.

-By contrast, top-rated bonds started 2014 in a cautious mood after ending last year rattled by an improving economic outlook and by the U.S. Federal Reserve decision to start trimming its bond-buying stimulus programme this year.
+Top-rated bonds started 2014 in the same downbeat mood, having had a dismal end to last year as the economic outlook improved and the U.S. Federal Reserve announced it would start trimming its bond-buying stimulus programme in 2014.

-"There is a feeling that new money will continue to support risk and high-yield assets and that's borne out a little bit from some of the early flows at the start of the year," one trader said.

-German 10-year Bund yields were 1.5 basis points higher at 1.94 percent, having earlier hit their highest since September at 1.969 percent.
-Bund futures fell 5 ticks to a settlement close of 139.12.
+German 10-year Bund yields were last 3 basis points up on the day at 1.96 percent, having earlier hit their highest since September at 1.969 percent.
+Bund futures fell 23 ticks to 138.94.

+"Bunds are under pressure ... on the back of still strong risk sentiment," Commerzbank strategist Michael Leister said.

+"But we think at current levels around 2 percent the potential for a further rise is rather limited."

-Volumes remained low, with about 273,000 lots having traded in the Bund futures market this session, compared with a 2013 daily average of about 680,000 lots.
+Volumes remained low, with about 110,000 lots having traded in the Bund futures market mid-way through the session, compared with a 2013 daily average of about 680,000 lots.

 LIMITED ROOM